AndrewSRea/My_Learning_Port/JavaScript/JS_Building_Blocks/Build_Your_Function/README.md

 # Build your own function

 With most of the essential theory dealt with in the previous article, this article provides practical experience.
-Here you will get some practice buuilding your own custom function.
+Here you will get some practice building your own custom function.
 Along the way, we'll also explain some useful details of dealing with functions.

 ## Active learning: Let's build a function

 The custom function we are going to build will be called `displayMessage()`.
-It will display a custom message box on a web page and will act as a customized replacement for a browser's built-in [alert()]() function.
+It will display a custom message box on a web page and will act as a customized replacement for a browser's built-in [alert()](https://developer.mozilla.org/en-US/docs/Web/API/Window/alert) function.
 We've seen this before, but let's just refresh our memories.
 Type the following in your browser's JavaScript console, on any page you like:
 ```
 alert('This is a message');
 ```
 The `alert` function takes a single argument--the string that is displayed in the alert box.
 Try varying the string to change the message.

 The `alert` function is limited: you can alter the message, but you can't easily vary anything else, such as the color, icon, or anything else.
-We'll build one that will prove to b more fun.
+We'll build one that will prove to be more fun.

 <hr>